 Gordon is committed to providing students with disabilities equivalent access to a Gordon education in accordance with the Rehabilitation Act of 1973, including Section 504 and the American with Disabilities Act of 1990, by providing appropriate and reasonable accommodations.

-Accommodations can include an alternative format of texts, extended time for exams, note-taking assistance, special advising, use of adaptive technology, enlarged print, Braille, assistive listening devices, and others determined to be reasonable and in keeping with academic and technical standards.
+Accommodations can include an alternative format of texts, extended time for exams, supplemental note-taking, use of adaptive technology, and others determined to be reasonable and in keeping with academic and technical standards.
 The Academic Success Center also provides one-to-one assistance for learning new strategies, time management and study skills, and directs students to other services offered.
 (See above, Academic Success Center.)

 Any student who intends to request services because of a disability must contact the Academic Success Center director by phone, by email, or in person.
 (See information above.)
 This should be done in a timely manner prior to the need for the request.